callnow

 The number of securities repurchased from customers and shareholders is named treasury stock.
 To determine the number of shares issued to investors, subtract the sum of treasury stock from the firm’s overall Equity.

-The additional paid-in cost is the capital that owners have spent on purchasing shares more than the declared stocks par value.
-To find out this figure, the company subtracts the market price of preferred stock from its par value, sales price, and the number of newly sold shares.
+The additional paid-in cost is the capital that owners have spent on purchasing shares more than the declared stock’s par value.
+To calculate this figure, the company subtracts the market price of preferred stock from its par value, sales price, and the number of newly sold shares.

 Is Owner’s Equity An Asset?

-From the perspective of the business owner, the Owner’s equity is an asset.
-However, it isn’t placed in the asset section of its balance sheet.
+From the business owner’s perspective, the Owner’s equity is an asset.
+However, it isn’t placed in the asset section of the balance sheet.
 Why?

-The answer lies in the basic accounting principle: Business and its owner are two different parties.
-Hence, this Equity is theoretically an advantage to the company’s owner rather than the company itself.
+The answer lies in the basic accounting principle: A business and its owner are two different parties.
+Hence, Equity is theoretically an advantage to the company’s owner rather than the company itself.

 The balance sheet reflects all the possessions of a company, not of the business owner.
 Assets are valuable products held by the company.
 However, the owner’s equity is something of a loss to the company.
 It reflects the owner’s rights to the money left over if the company sold most of its properties and cleared off all of its debts.